cronvel/book-source/documentation.md

 # Book Source

-A Lightweight Markup Language similar to Markdown.
+Book Source is a Lightweight Markup Language similar to Markdown.

-This lib parses Book Source and is shipped with a HTML renderer.
+This is the parser, you may want to add a renderer, like the [Book Source HTML renderer](https://github.com/cronvel/book-source-html-renderer).

 New renderers can easily be created.